Working, please wait...

 From out of Mendo's misspent youth comes this review of the second (more fanservice-y) Power Rangers film, Turbo: A Power Rangers Movie!
 And Mendo hopes you bloody well appreciate it, because just thinking about Power Rangers Turbo gives him hives!
 I mean, seriously, Mighty Morphin Power Rangers: The Movie was bad enough, but now the Power Rangers are fighting evil with cars?
 It just doesn't add up, man!
 Featuring cameos from the Cinema Slob, the Film Renegado, Sofie Liv, Full of Questions, Irreverent Edutainment's Demoversi, and the HENSHINCast's Danny Boy!

 “The show had, shall we say, a less than stellar relationship with the world history it was attempting to depict.
-Though, that may have had less to do with the writers and more to do with having to somehow squeeze so much historical skullduggery into the backstory of Bath, a former Roman settlement in Somerset located just off the highway between the exits for Fuck and All.”An Interview with Albert Moses, Beloved British Character Actor
+Though, that may have had less to do with the writers and more to do with having to somehow squeeze so much historical skullduggery into the backstory of Bath, a former Roman settlement in Somerset located just off the highway between the exits for Fuck and All.”POWER/RANGERS (2015) fan film shows why grim-dark is grim-dumb

 Scroll down to comment on this video!